Correlation Between Angel Oak and Timothy Plan

 Strong

-Over the last 90 days Timothy Plan Market has generated negative risk-adjusted returns adding no value to investors with long positions.
+Compared to the overall equity markets, risk-adjusted returns on investments in Timothy Plan Market are ranked lower than 7 (%) of all global equities and portfolios over the last 90 days.
 In spite of very healthy primary indicators, Timothy Plan is not utilizing all of its potentials.
 The latest stock price disarray, may contribute to short-term losses for the investors.

 Angel Oak and Timothy Plan Volatility Contrast